wgmo/graphtik/docs/source/plotting.rst

     a subset of the above, and not always what has been declared in the operation.

 ``fn_results``
-    the raw results of the operation's fuction, if any
+    the raw results of the operation's function, if any

 ``op_results``
     the results, always a dictionary, as matched with operation's `provides`